-The shutdown of almost all court activities, and the suspension of deadlines, have a few obvious and direct consequences: both parties will have to wait (even) longer for an outcome of the processes and procedures of which they are part, which may mean waiting longer for an outcome and, in several cases, to obtain monies - either the State, if the losing taxpayer did not pay the tax upfront, or the winning taxpayer if he or she had paid it and claims a reimbursement of the tax unduly assessed and paid.
+The shutdown of almost all court activity, and the suspension of deadlines, have a few obvious and direct consequences: both parties will have to wait (even) longer for the outcome of the processes and procedures of which they are part.
+This may mean - either the State, if the losing taxpayer did not pay the tax upfront, or the winning taxpayer if they had paid it and claim a reimbursement of the tax unduly assessed and paid - waiting longer to obtain monies.
 For both parties, these delays may also increase the value of the payment considering that interest might still be accumulating.